22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 Helix includes flash sales as a part of its spring marketing campaign.

 Lastly, running flash sale campaigns can help sell your slow-moving inventory in the form of bundles.
-Customers pay a lesser price than they pay for the individual items otherwise.
+Customers pay a lesser price than they would pay for the individual items otherwise.

-To make the most of the flash sales for your Easter and Spring marketing campaign:
+How to make the most of the flash sales for your Easter and Spring marketing campaign:

 Tiered discounts can be a better alternative to traditional discounts.
 It allows customers to get a higher discount when they reach a threshold.